Do I need a land pollution control facility permit from the Bureau of Land?

 Waste transportation – The transport of waste is also regulated.
 If you transport the waste on a public road, you must comply with transporter rules.

 Waste disposal – The disposal of waste is the most highly regulated waste management activity.
 Disposal may include, among other things, the following: dumping waste on the ground; storing waste in piles on the ground; placing waste in a landfill or lagoons; and, storing waste indefinitely, even when it is held in tanks, buildings, or containers.

 If you conduct one of these activities, please continue reading to determine if your activities require a permit.

 Waste is anything that is being discarded or can no longer be used for its original purpose.
 Something may be a waste if it no longer has a dollar value or if it is used carelessly, spilled, burned, buried, or poured down the drain.
 All waste is referred to as solid waste.
 In fact, in the regulations, solid waste and waste mean the same thing.
 The term solid waste as used in the regulations can be misleading in another way because it includes not only solid materials but also liquids and gasses.
 The term "solid waste" is meant to distinguish these wastes from the wastes that are put into the sewage system through your plumbing.
 If you want to re-use something, it may not be a waste.

 What is waste management?

 Managing a waste refers to any kind of waste storage, treatment or disposal activity.
-You will hear the term "manage" used with great frequency in the land regulations and in almost any discussion of waste.
-Examples of waste management include burning a waste, burying a waste or storing a byproduct or sludge.
+You will hear the term "manage" used frequently in the land regulations and in almost any discussion of waste.
+Examples of waste management include burning a waste, burying a waste, or storing a byproduct or sludge.